Updating your Next.js Supabase Turbo Starter Kit

 Your types might differ from those in the upstream

-repository, so you'll need to rebuild them.
-To do this, reset the DB:
+repository, so you'll need to rebuild them and accept the latest state of the DB.

 npm run supabase:web:reset